My word, we're really heading into geek territory here!

 Four ohm speakers have a lower average resistance than 8 ohm speakers - and therefore draw more current.

-The benefit of 4 ohm speakers is that the increased current means they have a wider dynamic range and can be turned to high volumes more easily.
+The benefit of 4 ohm speakers is that the increased current means

 In the picture above, the impedance is listed with a minimum amount - this refers to the lower limit of impedance that the speaker will fall to depending on the frequency of the audio signal.